Cuibaby/ConvGRULane/README.md

 relationship of t historical frames and fuse the feature information of these frames.

 ## Get started
-1. Clone the RESA repository
+1. Clone the ConvGRULane repository
     ```
     git clone https://github.com/Cuibaby/ConvGRULane.git
     ```